amazeedaizee/EndingTreeMaker/README.md

 **Also this is actually the first program I wrote, so some stuff might not be completely perfect. (that's why this program is only available on Windows.)
 If something doesn't work as intended, I apologize in advance!**

+If you have any issues, questions or concerns about the program, you can open up an issue on the Issues page.

+**Is this program being flagged as a virus?** See [HERE](https://github.com/amazeedaizee/EndingTreeMaker/issues/1) for more details.

 ## Other

 This program is fan-made and is not affiliated with xemono or WSS Playground.
 All properties belong to their respective owners.